wp-plugins/spam-free-wordpress/readme.txt

 *NOTE: This only works with WordPress 3.0 or above.*

+1. If the `comment_form()` function is already in the comments.php nothing needs to be done.
+Otherwise go to step 2.
-1. Save a backup copy of comments.php
+2. Save a backup copy of comments.php
-1. Go to Appearance -> Editor.
+3. Go to Appearance -> Editor.
 Edit comments.php
-1. Replace all code between the <form> and </form> tags, including the <form> and </form> tags with the code below:
+4. Replace all code between the `<form>` and `</form>` tags, including the `<form>` and `</form>` tags with the code below:
 `<?php comment_form(); ?>`
-1. Click Update File to save changes.
+5. Click Update File to save changes.
-1. If the file gets messed up use the backup comments.php code to restore everything.
+6. If the file gets messed up use the backup comments.php code to restore everything.

 Incorrect:
 `<form>`